 Thomas Starnes, MA (Head of Religion, Philosophy & Ethics)

-Melisia Swaby (Computer Science)
+Melisia Swaby, MSc (Computer Science)

 Sophie Townsend, BA (Spanish & French)

-Ian Watson, MEng (Mathematics, Head of 3rd Form)
+Ian Watson, MEng (Head of Mathematics)

 Holly Welham, BSc (Head of Science)

-Zoe Wheddon (Spanish)
+Zoe Wheddon, BA (Spanish)

-Christian White, MA (Head of Politics)
+Christian White, PGDL (Head of Politics)

 David Widdowson, BSc (Mathematics)